 - Exceedances of ODWS of arsenic (Glynn A Green & Smith Road), boron (W290-1 & College), fluoride (W080-1 & Glynn A Green) and uranium (W080-1) were observed in the NPCA sampling program, and these exceedances (except the Smith Road arsenic exceedance) have been attributed to natural groundwater conditions by the MECP Environmental Monitoring and Reporting Branch (EMRB) staff and by OGS Ambient Geochemistry program (Colgrove, L.M. and Hamilton, S. M., 2018).
 These elements occur naturally in the groundwater due to the dissolution of minerals from the bedrock formations.
 No anthropogenic activities or potential sites were identified.
 This appears to be an aquifer wide issue that will likely be present when this water is extracted for use.
 Regular water testing and treatment is recommended when using these aquifer sources for drinking.
-The new arsenic exceedance at the Smith Road well will be verified by additional NPCA confirmatory sampling. - ➤ Most NPCA Groundwater Monitoring Network wells have sodium concentrations which exceed the 20 mg/L concentration.
+The new arsenic exceedance at the Smith Road well will be verified by additional NPCA confirmatory sampling. - Most NPCA Groundwater Monitoring Network wells have sodium concentrations which exceed the 20 mg/L concentration.
 This is a health related ODWS exceedance where MECP has informed the Medical Officer of Health for the Health units so that this information could be communicated to local physicians for their use with patients on sodium restricted diets.
 MECP, EMRB and OGS Ambient Geochemistry program (Colgrove, L.M. and Hamilton, S. M., 2018) have attributed these exceedances to natural groundwater conditions and possibility from road salt in the shallow overburden wells.
-Regular water testing and treatment is recommended when using these aquifer sources for drinking. - > Elevated nitrate concentrations observed at monitoring wells W384-1 and W361-2 from 2003-2017 were attributed to agricultural landuse and/or faulty septic systems.
+Regular water testing and treatment is recommended when using these aquifer sources for drinking. - Elevated nitrate concentrations observed at monitoring wells W384-1 and W361-2 from 2003-2019 and 2021-2022 (W361-2 only) were attributed to agricultural landuse and/or faulty septic systems.
 In response to these exceedances, additional groundwater sampling of local private wells was completed by the NPCA in partnership with the Region of Niagara Public Health Unit in October 2008 and November 2009.
 The purpose of the additional sampling was to determine the extent of nitrate contamination near PGMN wells (W384-1 and W361-2) and to notify affected residents of potential health concerns related to elevated nitrate concentrations in drinking water.
 Sampling results indicated that none of the private wells tested exceeded the Ontario Drinking Water Standard (ODWS) for nitrate (MOE 2003) near W384-1 and one private well was found to exceed the ODWS near W361-2.
 The well exceeding the ODWS was determined to be a shallow dug well with poor construction and is likely not related to the nitrate exceedance at PGMN well W361-2.
-From 2018 to 2021 nitrate ODWS exceedances were not detected, and these reductions may be attributed to changes of local land uses and allowed for attenuation of nitrate. - ➤ In general, ambient groundwater geochemistry across the NPCA was found to have elevated levels of chloride, iron, manganese sodium, and sulfate that exceed the Aesthetic Objectives within the ODWS (MOE 2003).
+From 2018 to 2020 nitrate ODWS exceedances were not detected in both wells, and these reductions may be attributed to changes of local land uses and allowed for attenuation of nitrate.
+However, as 2021, nitrate concentrations have increased over Ontario Drinking Water Standards again at W361-2 and suggests a continue local source of nitrate. - In general, ambient groundwater geochemistry across the NPCA was found to have elevated levels of chloride, iron, manganese sodium, and sulfate that exceed the Aesthetic Objectives within the ODWS (MOE 2003).
 The parameters which have Aesthetic Objectives may not be the source of any health-related issues, but these exceedances typically make the groundwater unpalatable or otherwise unpleasant for normal use (i.e., build-up/staining).
 Regular water testing and treatment is recommended when using these aquifer sources for drinking and other uses.